Need to talk? Call 1800 882 436.

 • If you're struggling, ask your doctor to refer you to a psychologist.

-• SANDS Australia provides support for people who have experienced miscarriage, stillbirth or newborn death.
-You can call them on 1300 308 307 — 24 hours a day, 7 days a week.
+• Red Nose Grief and Loss provides support for people affected by pregnancy loss, stillbirth, baby or child death.
+You can call them on 1300 308 307 – 24 hours a day, 7 days a week.

 • The Pink Elephants Support Network provides information and support for people who have experienced a miscarriage.